emberjs/guides/source/tutorial/autocomplete-component.md

 ```

 For our second test, we'll check that typing text in the filter will actually appropriately call the filter action and update the listings shown.

+We'll add some additional functionality to our `filterByCity` action to additionally return a single rental,
+represented by the variable `FILTERED_ITEMS` when any value is set.

 We force the action by generating a `keyUp` event on our input field, and then assert that only one item is rendered.